Helguera/TFM-UNIR-2023/README.md

-# 🇬🇧 Linux machine with modern vulnerabilities
+# 🇬🇧 Master's thesis in Cybersecurity by Javier Helguera

-## Master's thesis in Computer Security
+### Linux system with modern vulnerabilities

-## International University of la Rioja, Julio 2023
+#### International University of la Rioja, July 2023

 * * *